 According to Microsoft, the main justifier for this was actually improving internet connectivity to coastal communities as the data used would have less of a distance to travel, leading to faster and smoother web surfing for its users.

 For most businesses, taking our IT systems for a dip in the deep blue is not really a viable option.
-There are however a few easy and relatively cheap steps you can make today to reduce energy waste within your data centre.Using a containment system
+There are however a few easy and relatively cheap steps you can make today to reduce energy waste within your data center.

 This can be resolved by fixing air tiles into the cold aisle of the system.
 Not only does this make the cooling more productive, it also raises return temperatures, allowing your computer room air conditioning (CRAC) units to operate more efficiently.

-Within data centres you will often find a dedicated server for each application, which can be incredibly inefficient, for both energy use and budget.
+Within data centers you will often find a dedicated server for each application, which can be incredibly inefficient, for both energy use and budget.